Research Assistant (Part Time)

 We are seeking a part-time, Research Assistant to join our Research and Evaluation team.
 Our team is small, collaborative, driven, and dedicated to our organization’s bold goals for innovative education globally.
 As a qualified candidate, you will:

-Preferably be a graduate student in learning sciences or related field with at least 1 year experience collecting and analyzing qualitative data.
+Preferably be an undergraduate or graduate student in education or related field with at least 1 year experience collecting and analyzing qualitative data.

 Be eager to seek out and summarize existing research and related educational programs and evaluate the practices and learning outcomes of students using our methodology, curriculum and apps.